This September We Helped Our Customers Shake Up The Way They Shop!

 We also partnered with esteemed author and presenter Candice Brathwaite on our first ever destination wide Edit, which features a 50 piece capsule collection using products from the responsible and conscious collections of the participating Oxford Street brands.
 To inspire our shoppers and show the versatility of the responsible collections, Candice has curated her edit into ten key looks, all products of which were shoppable in our store during September!

-Beyond Now in-store highlights include:
+Beyond Now highlights included:

-For the best in vintage pre-loved fashion, shoppers can check out Urban Outfitters’ in-store Urban Renewal Shop, where the team works with a recycling partner to not only uncover rare, one-of-a-kind pieces, but to also give new life to damaged and unwanted clothing.
+For the best in vintage pre-loved fashion, shoppers could check out Urban Outfitters’ in-store Urban Renewal Shop, where the team works with a recycling partner to not only uncover rare, one-of-a-kind pieces, but to also give new life to damaged and unwanted clothing.
 The brand’s UK vintage wholesaler alone saves 260,000 pieces of clothing every year that would otherwise be destined for landfill.

 Oxfam x Bay Garnett – Last September, Selfridges collaborated with Oxfam and Bay Garnett (dubbed the ‘Queen of Thrift’) on a successful pop-up at Selfridges Oxford Street.
-This year, to mark Second Hand September, Selfridges will invite Oxfam to take up a dedicated curated concession, working together with Bay and a roster of collaborators.
+This year, to mark Second Hand September, Selfridges invited Oxfam to take up a dedicated curated concession, working together with Bay and a roster of collaborators.